innodoc/innodoc-webapp/README.md

 $ yarn test:e2e:show
 ```

+For failed tests a screenshot will be taken automatically and placed into the
+directory `packages/client-web/e2e/screenshots`.

 #### Serve test content

 Serve content for use as `CONTENT_ROOT`.
 That comes in handy for development